scottzach1/Chaps-Challenge/README.md

 # Chaps Challenge

-Chap’s challenge is a creative clone of the (first level of the) 1989 Atari game Chips Challenge.
+Chap’s challenge is a creative clone of the (first level of the) 1989 Atari game [Chips Challenge](https://en.wikipedia.org/wiki/Chip%27s_Challenge).

+## Basics

+The objective of this game is to collect all of the chips/treasures on every level before advancing onto the next level.
+In order to obtain these chips the player must overcome obsticals such ast traversing water, avoiding hostile mobs and unlocking locked doors.

+The design elements drew heavy inspiration from the online flash game [squaremeal](http://www.nitrome.com/games/squaremeal/).

 ## Playing